jamesflores/YTSubtitleDownloaderAPI/README.md

 This application does not store any personal data.
 For more details, see the `/privacy-policy` endpoint.

 ## Custom GPT Integration
 I wrote this API to use it in my custom GPT "Church Service Timestamp Generator".
-This GPT can analyse church service videos and generate timestamped outlines.
+This GPT can analyze church service videos and generate timestamped outlines.
 You can access it here: [Church Service Timestamp Generator](https://chatgpt.com/g/g-sv1MkzVrI-church-service-timestamp-generator)

 ## License
 This project is licensed under the MIT License.